LeToNode/Play2.0-CN-doc/production/ProductionStart.md

 When you run the `start` command, Play will fork a new JVM and run the default Netty HTTP server.
 The standard output stream is redirected to the Play console, so you can check that everything is ok.

-> The process id of the server is displayed at bootsrap and written in the `RUNNING_PID` file.
+> The process id of the server is displayed at bootstrap and written in the `RUNNING_PID` file.
 To kill a running Play server, sending a `SIGTERM` to the process is enough to properly shutdown the application.

 If you press `Ctrl+D`, the Play console will quit, but the created server process will keep running in background.
 The standard output stream of the forked JVM is then closed, and logs can be retrieved in the `logs/application.log` file.